 Variation of Procedures

-The arbitrator, with the consent of the parties participating in a hearing, may change the procedures not specified herein as long as it remains consistent with the applicable law and CCT policies.
-The Parties shall promptly inform CCT of such amended procedures on the CCT database.
-The party-agreed procedures shall be enforceable as if contained in these Rules.
+The Arbitrator, with the consent of the Parties participating in a hearing, may change the procedures not specified herein as long as it remains consistent with the applicable law and CCT policies.
+The Party-agreed procedures shall be enforceable as if contained in these Rules.
 Any variation is however strictly subject to the condition that proceedings shall be conducted in the most fair, expeditious and cost-effective manner.

 Conflict with Law